Paediatric Dentistry, Faculty of Dentistry, The University of Hong Kong

 Education in Paediatric Dentistry

-For the postgraduate curriculum, the Faculty of Dentistry offers two full-time postgraduate courses in Paediatric Dentistry: a two-year Master of Dental Surgery and a one-year Advanced Diploma in Paediatric Dentistry.
-These courses form part of the specialist training pathway for Paediatric Dentistry of the College of Dental Surgeons of Hong Kong of the Hong Kong Academy of Medicine.
+The taught postgraduate programmes which have an esteemed reputation cover and lead to the the Master of Dental Surgery (MDS) Degree in Paediatric Dentistry.
+The programme fulfil the specialist training requirements of dental specialties of the College of Dental Surgeons of Hong Kong of the Hong Kong Academy of Medicine.

 The Paediatric Dentistry Clinic provides patient care primarily for teaching undergraduate and postgraduate students.
 Private patients are also seen but they all require a written referral letter and are then seen by the teaching staff.